tommysisk/writhe_tools/README.md

-#### To train a score-based generative model with any of the architectures listed above, see the sbm_scripts folder
+#### To train score-based generative models with any of the architectures listed above, see the sbm_scripts folder

 ![Alt text](./images/writhe_layer.png)